 My review’s bottom line: I was impressed with this product line and look forward to keeping Amika in my hair care routine, no matter where in the world I sail!

 We hope my review of Amika’s hair masks with convince you to save your strands!
 Have you tried these masks?
 Did they help your hair?
 Sound off in the comments!

-No matter how many times I wash my face, drink water, and use clean face-friendly-products, it seems like I am still prone to zits.
+No matter how many times I wash my face, drink water, and use clean face-friendly-products (like non-comedogenic sunscreen – I live on a boat, after all!), it seems like I am still prone to zits.
 So, I’ve done plenty of research and read tons of reviews on products that not only cover the problem spots, but also heal them – which is when I came across this little gold mine of a product: Hero Cosmetics’ Mighty Patch.

 To be honest, I was skeptical of this highly-reviewed product: how could something so simple be so good?
 Hero’s Mighty Patch was relatively inexpensive, so I loaded a pack into my cart to give them a try and, at the very least, write a review for QUILL.